OlgAbak/my-first-project/README.md

 # About my first project on GitHub
-### I am studing Responsive Web Design on Free Code Camp and these are my certification projects.
+### I am studying a course in Responsive Web Design on Free Code Camp and these are my certification projects.